Letters/Info for FamiliesLetter to Parent 24th February 2020

 How will you ensure increased safety?

 Staff give regular reminders on when and how to wash hands.
 Staff currently supervise and insist on handwashing at key points of the day and this will continue.
 Hand washing is non-negotiable when entering the classroom; before and after leaving the classroom; after using the toilet; before breaks; at the end of breaks; before lunchtime and at the end of day.
 In every classroom there is a sink and soap dispensers throughout the school.
-If your child is sensitive to the soap, you may wish them to bring their own soap, moisturiser or hand sanitiser.
+If your child is sensitive to the soap, you may wish them to bring their own soap, moisturiser or hand sanitiser – please contact the school prior to september.
 Staff will remind children not to touch their eyes, nose and mouth with unwashed hands.
-Over the half term break, playground water fountains are being changed to hand washing stations.
-Children will be expected to wash their hands on entry to the school and prior to leaving.
+Children will be expected to wash/sanitise their hands on entry to the school and prior to leaving.

 Children will be reminded to cover their mouth and nose with a bent elbow, or use a tissue, when coughing or sneezing.
 If children sneeze or cough, they must wash their hands and use wipes to clean any equipment before handling again.
 There are posters around the school to remind pupils of expectations also.